csev/cc4e/book/about.md

-This course and web site is dedicated to learning the "classic" version of the C Programming language from the 1978 book written by Brian Kernighan and Dennis Ritchie.
+This course and web site is dedicated to learning the "classic" version of the C Programming language from the 1978 book written by Brian W. Kernighan and Dennis M. Ritchie.

 This book places the reader in the middle of the 1970's transition from a hardware-centered computer science